dbrennand/dbrennand.github.io/content/blog/aws-sdk-s3.md

 #### Upload and Download Objects

-Uploading and downloading objects is done often, so below is examples I wrote for this:
+Uploading and downloading objects is done often, so below are examples I wrote for this:

 ```javascript
 // ...